 Although those rates of return seem decent, it only gets better as you redeem more points.
 Point values get assigned as you redeem them, not as you earn them.
 In the chart above, it shows you get $125 for 2000 points.
 If you save 2000 points but you redeem them 1000 at a time, you will only get $50 twice, $100.
 Those who redeem at 2000 points at once will get the full $125.
 This is the highest point redemption value and the only increment I suggest redeeming points in if your points do not expire.
 Redeeming at any other point is not allowing maximum redemption for your points.
 Likewise, if you have over 2000 points and your subtotal is $142.50, cash in 2000 points and pay the $17.50 difference.

 By using the points in excess of 2000, you are not getting maximum value on those points.
 Yes, you got maximum value on the first $125, but you did not on the $17.50.
-You will have paid 500 points for them.
+You will have redeemed 500 points for that.
 Had you saved those 500 points toward your next 2000 point redemption, you would have hit it faster and gotten full value for all of your reward points.
 The important takeaway is only redeem points in increments of 2000 for maximum value.
 You are getting maximum value at 4000 points as well.
 The system will not allow you to cash in 6000 points at a time, so break up 6000 points into 2 orders of 2000 and 4000, or three orders of 2000, 2000, and 2000.
 I never save much past 2000 points, but there is nothing wrong with saving as many as you want.

 The examples below only show redemption value without multipliers.
 If you had a multiplier, it would increase the reward percentage on every redemption.
 This means if you earned all of your points on a 5x multiplier, you would multiply the percentage in the UltaMate category by 5 (1×5) to see overall redemption value.
 That gives 15% to those who redeem at $3 and 31.25% to those who redeem at $125.
 That is because it would only take $400 to reach 2000 points on a 5x multiplier.
 Divide $125 into $400, and you will see your rate of return is 31.25%.
 This proves it is always most valuable to redeem points at 2000, even when using multipliers.